Am deschis grupe noi Abheda Yoga Tradițională în

 it is the terrible and sudden purifying One of the World of wickedness and ignorance,

-is he who sustains any spiritual evolution,
+he is the one who sustains any spiritual evolution,

-The Master of Time and… More.
+the Lord of Time and… More.

 Shiva is Ananta, the one who is never born and never dies.